Plenty of men go through life feeling stuck, uninspired, and disconnected from a sense of purpose at some point in life.

 They’re full of regrets over all the things they could or should have done.

 They’re fixated on past decisions, wishing they had taken a different path or handled a situation differently.
-This constant loop of regret leaves them trapped in a cycle of self-recrimination, unable to move forward and build a future they can take pride in.
+Living in a constant loop of regret leaves them trapped in a cycle of self-recrimination, unable to move forward and build a future they can take pride in.

 They talk a big game about their goals, but struggle to take meaningful action.